 - canned pumpkin purée – you’ll need 1½ cups of purée, which is just about the amount in a 15-ounce can.

 - powdered sugar – using powdered sugar instead of granulated or brown sugar helps to keep the texture light and airy.

 - vanilla – make sure it’s a high-quality pure vanilla extract.

 - pumpkin pie spice – store-bought is easiest, or you can use 1/2 tsp ground cinnamon, 1/4 tsp ground ginger, 1/4 tsp ground nutmeg, a pinch of ground allspice, and a pinch of ground cloves.

 - cream cheese – This is what gives our pumpkin mousse pie much of its structure!
 It should be softened to room temperature to make it easier to mix.
 If you’re short on time, just remove the foil wrapping and heat it in the microwave 25-30 seconds.

-- cold heavy whipping cream – whipping this heavy cream to stiff peaks gives our pumpkin mousse pie its light and fluffy texture!
+- cold heavy whipping cream – whipping this heavy cream to stiff peaks gives our pie its light and fluffy texture!
 Make sure it’s very cold before you start whipping.
 I like to place the mixing bowl, beater, and heavy cream in the freezer for 10 minutes before mixing just to get it all nice and cold.
 You can also substitute store-bought whipped topping like Cool Whip to save time!

-This pumpkin mousse pie recipe also includes an optional whipped cream topping.
+This pumpkin pie recipe also includes an optional whipped cream topping.
 Or to save time you can pick up a store-bought whipped cream or whipped topping.
 But if you want to try to make your own, here’s what you’ll need for this quick whipped cream topping: